liferay/liferay-docs/discover/portal/articles/140-workflow/00-intro.markdown

 ## Published Versus Unpublished [](id=published-versus-unpublished)

-The difference between a published and unpublished workfow is impiortant:
+The difference between a published and unpublished workflow is important:

 Published
 : Validation is complete, and the workflow can be assigned to assets.